microsoft/rpi-resources/headless-setup/README.md

 1. Insert the Micro SD card into the SD card slot on the Raspberry Pi
 1. Connect your Raspberry Pi to a power source
 1. On your computer open Command Prompt (windows) or Terminal (mac)
-1. Type `ssh pi@raspberrypi.local -o "UserKnownHostsFile /dev/null"`. *Note: we use the **UserKnownHostsFile=/dev/null** option here in order to not save the hostname to our ssh Known Host record.
+1. Type `ssh pi@raspberrypi.local -o UserKnownHostsFile=/dev/null`. *Note: we use the **UserKnownHostsFile=/dev/null** option here in order to not save the hostname to our ssh Known Host record.
 We only do this the first time we connect because we're going to change the Host Name.*
 1. You will be asked if you trust this source, say yes
 ![](images/ssh-wifi.png)
 1. You will be prompted for a password, enter `raspberry`